-“I would kill now to be sitting on a rock overlooking another colour … even grey if you want, just to change the environment.”
-Ana is quarantined at Hiša Franko, #38 on the World’s 50 Best Restaurant list in Kobarid, set amongst the green snow-capped mountains in one of Europe’s least populated communities.
+“I would kill now to be sitting on a rock overlooking another colour… even grey if you want, just to change the environment.”
+Roš is quarantined atHiša Franko - #38 on the World’s 50 Best Restaurants, list - in Kobarid, set amongst the green snow-capped mountains in one of Europe’s least populated communities.
 "We are not designed to be in jail, jail is a prison and prison is punishment so somehow, we’re being punished."

 Photo Suzan Gabrijan

 Already a month into this novel community existence, the self-taught Slovenian chef and her team have learned a lot about themselves, each other and food.
-From everyone in the team taking up running and yoga, to finding peace with the situation and making ice cream, “I think we are all learning how to live with ourselves, and in a closed place.
+From everyone in the team taking up running and yoga, to finding peace with the situation and making ice cream, they are adapting: “I think we are all learning how to live with ourselves, and in a closed place.
 We are especially learning how to be patient with each other.”

 The group have adopted a new pace of life while maintaining unique safety measures, discipline, working and learning seven hours a day from 10 – 5, working on projects that there was never the time for when the restaurant was open.
 They fill their days foraging, learning about topics like fermentation, production techniques and delivering sourdough bread.
 By now they know more about wild plants, farming and dairy products than they probably thought possible.

 A new ice cream project puts their newfound knowledge into practice as they help out local farmers with a surplus of fresh milk since people stopped buying it.
-They’re testing ice cream making, with incredible results, inventing new flavours like fresh high mountain milk with sage and honey, camomile and green pepper or sour milk with high mountain spruce cones.
+They’re testing ice cream making, with incredible results, inventing new flavours like fresh high-mountain milk with sage and honey, camomile and green pepper, or sour milk with high-mountain spruce cones.

 They plan on going into bigger production and have already agreed on a partnership.
 “We are probably realising something we would never have done before.
 Products from the valley with unique nature and forest and can go in everyone’s home.”